decentralized-identity/faq/docs/spec.md

 post](https://blog.identity.foundation/setting-interoperability-targets/) on the
 subject.

-In particular, see our [interoperability map](https://github.com/decentralized-identity/decentralized-identity.github.io/blob/master/assets/crosscommunity-architecture-survey-oct-2020.pdf), which includes lots of information about architectural considerations in the "transversal" column, and integration/retro-fitting concerns for bridging to
+In particular, see our 📄[interoperability map](https://github.com/decentralized-identity/decentralized-identity.github.io/blob/master/assets/crosscommunity-architecture-survey-oct-2020.pdf), which includes lots of information about architectural considerations in the "transversal" column, and integration/retro-fitting concerns for bridging to